6th Army (Wehrmacht): Severity Order

 Immediately after this order was issued, Sixth Army records show a dramatic increase in shootings, rapes and massacres committed by Sixth Army constituent units.
 The BBC upon examining the now released records of the Sixth Army, stated that there were "so many executions, and so many victims that it was impossible to keep them a secret."

-The Sixth Army confiscated large quantities of food to be used by its troops, creating acute food shortages in the Ukraine.
+The Sixth Army confiscated large quantities of food to be used by its troops, creating acute food shortages in Ukraine.
 By January 1942, around one-third of the Kharkov's 300,000 remaining inhabitants suffered from starvation.
 Many would die in the cold winter months.
 Civilians survived the famine by making stews out of boiled leather and sawdust, and making omelets out of coagulated blood.
 Survivors bitterly remembered these "meals" for the rest of their lives.